-Performing NBE's sustainability-oriented management and assessing climate-related and environmental risks based on TCFD .
-NBE will enhance the procedures to manage climate risks in its portfolio in order to mitigate and adapt to climate change through its business activities.
-NBE's financial portfolio as of FY2021 has limited transitional risk and physical risk, and NBE supports the transition to a decarbonized society through our financing services.
+Performing NBE's sustainability-oriented management and assessing climate-related and environmental risks based on TCFD, NBE will enhance the procedures to manage climate risks in its portfolio in order to mitigate and adapt to climate change through its business activities.
+NBE manages its transitional risk and physical risk as NBE developing its financial portfolio as of FY2022, and NBE supports the transition to a decarbonized society through our financing services.
 For more information with respect to governance, strategy, risk management, key metrics and targets on climate risks of NBE, please refer to the appendix - climate-related disclosure in the 'Other Information'.
-As mentioned, the appendix is not in scope of the auditor's opinion or audit and review procedures conducted by the external auditor.